damianoneill/healthbot/docs/kafka.md

 - Credit https://blog.parse.ly/post/3886/pykafka-now/

 All Kafka messages are organized into **topics**.
 If you wish to send a message you send it to a specific topic and if you wish to read a message you read it from a specific topic.
-A consumer pulls messages off of a Kafka topic while **producers** push messages into a Kafka topic.
+A **consumer** pulls messages off a Kafka topic while **producers** push messages into a Kafka topic.
 Lastly, Kafka, as a distributed system, runs in a cluster.
 Each node in the cluster is called a **Kafka broker**.

 In the context of Kafka, Healthbot Egest is a **producer**, we will provision the **topic** to push Healthbot Notifications, as well as the Address and Port of the **broker** that will receive the Notifications.